AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ## 🎯 Project Objective

-The primary objective of this project is to develop an autonomous robot capable of navigating a track, avoiding obstacles, and parking precisely, as outlined in the WRO Future Engineers 2024 guidelines.

-### Mission Details

-Our robot will participate in two rounds, each with unique goals related to autonomous navigation, obstacle avoidance, and parking accuracy.

-### 🏁 Round 1: Lap Completion

-In **Round 1**, the bot must autonomously complete **three laps** around the track without needing to avoid obstacles.

-- **Objective**: Complete three laps within the time limit.
-- **Tasks**: Path-following and speed control.

-# 🤖 Welcome to the WRO Bot Project Repository!

----

-## 🎯 Project Objective

 This project is designed to meet the challenges and missions set forth in the **WRO 2024 Future Engineers** category.
 Our robot will participate in two rounds, each with specific goals related to autonomous navigation, obstacle avoidance, and parking accuracy.

 ### Mission Overview for WRO Future Engineers Rounds